 Good Candidates for Reconstructive Surgery

-A consultation with your surgeon in Philadelphia or New Jersey will determine whether or not you are a good candidate for reconstructive surgery.
+A consultation with a board-certified plastic surgeon in Philadelphia or New Jersey will determine whether or not you are a good candidate for reconstructive surgery.
 Your doctor will examine you to determine if you can undergo the procedure.
 You will also be asked to share information on any medication you take or past procedures you have undergone.

 Safety of Reconstructive Surgery